When Is the Best Time

 How Can I Get from Paris to Mont Saint Michel

 You can get to Mont Saint Michel in roughly 3 1/2 hours by train and bus.
 From Paris Montparnasse to Rennes by TGV and continue traveling by bus.
 It's well organized.
 Check the availability at Trainline.
 Anyhow, don't come here in a rush as a day visitor.
 The busiest time is midday until the afternoon.
 Enjoy this unique place as well in the evening and morning when it's much quieter.
+More convinient book a guided tour.
+There is one tour where the TGV (high speed train), minibus is included.
+You save lots of time which you can spend on the bay tour during low tide, and the Abbey as well.
+It's a long day packed with all attrations of Mont Saint Michel.
+For the tour click on the picture above or follow the Link: Full Day Bay Tour From Paris

 Where to Eat

-Most of the restaurants offer steamed mussels and the traditional Mont-Saint-Michel omelet.
+Most of the restaurants offer steamed mussels and the traditional Mont-Saint-Michel omelette.
 The most famous restaurant is La Mere Poulard.
 Prices are higher than on the mainland.
 Table reservation is recommended.
 It's quite busy here.
-Due to the location food and beverages are quite expensive with an average quality.
+Due to the location food and beverages are quite expensive with average quality.
 Just in case bring a bottle of water, a sandwich, and a snack.

 The History of Mont Saint Michel